M2vH/websitetest/index.md

 ### the svg is displayed on the github page

-We use `?sanitize=true` at the end of raw file link.
+We use `?sanitize=true` at the end of the link pointing to the raw file .

 ![https://raw.githubusercontent.com/M2vH/websitetest/gh-pages/assets/svg/mytest.svg](https://raw.githubusercontent.com/M2vH/websitetest/gh-pages/assets/svg/mytest.svg?sanitize=true)